Glossary of textile manufacturing

 The manufacture of textiles is one of the oldest of human technologies.
 To make textiles, the first requirement is a source of fiber from which a yarn can be made, primarily by spinning.
-The yarn is processed by knitting or weaving, which turns yarn into cloth.
+The yarn is processed by knitting or weaving, with color and patterns, which turns it into cloth.
 The machine used for weaving is the loom.
-For decoration, the process of colouring yarn or the finished material is dyeing.
+For decoration, the process of coloring yarn or the finished material is dyeing.
 For more information of the various steps, see textile manufacturing.